hishamcse/Algorithms-Princeton-Combined/Algorithms Part I/Week 1 Full/Week 1 Quiz/Interview Questions.md

 ##### Question 3
 #### Successor with delete. <br />
-Given a set of nn integers S={0,1,...,n−1} and a sequence of requests of the following form: <br />
+Given a set of n integers S={0,1,...,n−1} and a sequence of requests of the following form: <br />
    * Remove x from S  <br />
    * Find the successor of x: the smallest y in S such that y≥x.  <br />